famished-tiger/RaccLexer/README.md

 [Homepage](https://github.com/famished-tiger/RaccLexer)

+##What is RaccLexer?
+- RaccLexer is a lexer (aka lexical scanner or tokenizer) designed to work with the [RACC](http://rubygems.org/gems/racc) parser.
-A lexer (aka lexical scanner or tokenizer) has for purpose to break the input text into a sequence of tokens and to pass these tokens to the parser.
-RaccLexer was designed to work with the RACC parser.
+- A lexer, in itself, has for purpose to break the input text into a sequence of tokens and to pass these tokens to the parser.

-##RaccLexer Vision##
+##RaccLexer Vision
-It should:
+###It should:
 - Become a Ruby gem
 - Provide a DSL (Domain Specific Language) helping you to build and tailor a lexer for your favourite language.
 - Associate useful context data with each token passed to the parser (e.g. line number,